semasuka/blog/_posts/2021-04-04-demystify-machine-learning.md

 * To know the accuracy of a machine learning model, we have to test it to find the generalization error.
 If satisfied with it, we select the best model and its hyperparameters using the validation set and the cross-validation.

- Note: Try to first use traditional programming before using machine learning (or deep learning).
+ Note: Always try to first use traditional programming before using machine learning (or deep learning).
 Don't be like this guy below :)

  ![cutting-sword](/blog/assets/post_cont_image/cut_dl.jpg)